 At some point, Harry was assigned to Tank Group Headquarters, but it is not known what his duties were.
-During the Battles of Luzon and Bataan, B Company, 192nd Tank Battalion, had one-second lieutenant taken prisoner, another Killed in Action, and a third sent to Australia.
-Being that the 194th had lost a great number of tanks and could spare a platoon commander, Harry was reassigned to B Company as a tank platoon commander.
+During the Battles of Luzon and Bataan, B Company, 192nd Tank Battalion, had a second lieutenant taken prisoner, another Killed in Action, and a third evacuated to Australia because of his injuries, so Harry was reassigned to B Company as a tank platoon commander.